 Performing regular exercise helps maintain a healthy weight, boost the immune system and is linked to reducing the risk of no less than 13 different types of cancer.

 4. MAINTAIN A HEALTHY WEIGHT

-Obesity is on the increase, particularly in many Western cultures, including the USA and several European nations.
-According to the American Cancer Society, being overweight accounts for some 7% of all cancer deaths in the US.
+Obesity is on the rise.
+Particularly in many Western cultures, including the USA and several European nations.
+According to the American Cancer Society, being overweight increases the risk of many diseases, including cancer, in the human body.
+The increased level of insulin and certain hormones; and chronic inflammation during obesity add to cancer development.
+Reducing body fat helps normalize hormone levels and inflammation, which decreases the chance of cancer risk.
+And obesity accounts for some 7% of all cancer deaths in the US.

 5. LIMIT ALCOHOL INTAKE